RishikPerugu/rishikperugu.github.io/_pages/projects.md

 My current research interests are

+* Operator growth and Krylov complexity in quantum many-body systems
+* Bounds on quantum transport
-* Quantum many-body dynamics
+* Thermalization, Quantum entanglement in isolated quantum many-body systems
-* Using quantum information tools to understand, classify quantum phases of matter
-* Open quantum systems.
+* Many-body open quantum systems.

 ### **Undergraduate and Master research experience**
 * Non-equilibrium dynamics of pure states in the SYK model \